ice9innovations/windmill/README.md

-# Windmill - Distributed ML Processing Pipeline
+# Windmill - Distributed ML Processing Pipeline for Animal Farm

-"Windmill or no windmill, he said, life would go on as it had always gone on -- that is, badly"
+"Windmill or no windmill, he said, life would go on as it had always gone on — that is, badly."

-A complete distributed processing system implementing the **EPIC: Distributed Queue-Based ML Processing Architecture**.
-This system transforms Animal Farm from monolithic API to continuous processing pipeline capable of infinite-scale image streams across 13 ML services.
+A complete distributed processing system.
+This system transforms Animal Farm from monolithic API to continuous processing pipeline capable of infinite-scale image streams across the Animal Farm machine learning services.

 ## Overview

-This system delivers the complete **EPIC vision** of distributed ML processing with three key innovations:
+This system delivers the complete vision of distributed ML processing with three key innovations:

-1. **Complete Service Coverage**: All 13 EPIC services (BLIP, CLIP, Colors, Detectron2, Face, Inception_v3, Metadata, OCR, NSFW2, Ollama, Pose, RT-DETR, YOLOv8)
+1. **Complete Service Coverage**: All services (BLIP, CLIP, Colors, Detectron2, Face, Inception_v3, Metadata, OCR, NSFW2, Ollama, Pose, RT-DETR, YOLOv8)
 2. **Progressive Harmonization**: Immediate results after ANY service completes, with automatic re-harmonization as more services finish
 3. **True Spatial Enrichment**: In-memory bbox cropping for genuine spatial analysis of detected objects